lemay-ai/lazyTextPredict/README.md

 trial=basic_classification.LTP()

-trial.run(Xdata, Ydata, models='all') #Xdata is a list of text entries, and Ydata is a list of corresponding labels, and you can choose between 'cnn'-based models, 'count-vectorizer', and 'all' models.
+trial.run(Xdata, Ydata, models='all') #Xdata is a list of text entries, and Ydata is a list of corresponding labels, and you can choose between 'cnn'-based, 'count-vectorizer'-based, and 'all' models.

 trial.print_metrics_table()
 ```